pereorga/csvshuf/README.rst

 csvshuf
 =======

-Shuffle cells in a CSV file.
-Like GNU shuf, but for CSV columns.
+Shuffle cells by column in CSV files.

 Usage